ACE (video game): Reception

 The first version for C16 and Plus/4 received positive reviews.
 Commodore Horizons awarded 8 stars to gameplay, describing it is "as good as anything" within the C16's limitations.
 Commodore User noted the C16 version for fast, but involved action.
 Their review of Plus/4 described it similarly, and called it one of the best dedicated Plus/4 games, only giving sound a lower score.
-Computer Gamer gave both the C16 and Plus/4 version 5 out of 5 stars and described Ace as easy to use and understand.
-They later noted that Plus/4 version was the best yet among the available platforms.
+Computer Gamer gave both the C16 and Plus/4 version 5 out of 5 stars and described ACE as easy to use and understand.
+They later noted the Plus/4 version was the best yet among available platforms.
 Your Commodore criticized the Plus/4 version for poor innovation, but scored it highly on gameplay and graphics, describing them as "realistic".

 The expanded C64 and ZX Spectrum versions received the highest critic attention and praise on release.
-Zzap!64 rated Ace 90% and described it as the most exciting flight simulator on C64 to date.
+Zzap!64 rated ACE 90% and described it as the most exciting flight simulator on C64 to date.
 They noted good instruction, many available options, and easy controls.
-Computer and Video Games rated C64 version very positively, awarding gameplay 9/10 points calling it the new title for the best of flight simulators.
+Computer and Video Games rated C64 version very positively, awarding gameplay 9/10 points, calling it the new title for the best of flight simulators.
 They described it as very well presented with a clear layout.
-Commodore User lauded Ace for having found the right balance between simulation and action.
-Crash rated it 81%, criticizing quite sound and calling out the graphics and overall quality as average for the genre.
-Sinclair User awarded the game 5/5 stars and praised the game's intentionally accessible gameplay as the high point.
+Commodore User lauded ACE for having found the right balance between simulation and action.
+Crash rated it 81%, criticizing the quiet sound and calling out the graphics and overall quality as average for the genre.
+Sinclair User awarded the game 5/5 stars and praised the intentionally accessible gameplay as the high point.
 They felt the environment graphics were not great, while important objects and effects stood out well.
-Your Sinclair gave the game 8/10 noting it as unrealistic for a simulator, however easy to get into and addictive.
-Your Computer gave Ace 4/5 points calling it a simulation that would appeal to arcade players.
-However, they gave the sound 1/5 points.
-ZX Computing review labeled it a "monster hit" and called it a quality flying experience praising good sound, excellent graphics with use of horizon line, and well-defined objects.
+Your Sinclair gave the game 8/10, noting it as unrealistic for a simulator, but easy to get into and addictive.
+Your Computer gave ACE 4/5 points, calling it a simulation that would appeal to arcade players, but they gave the sound 1/5 points.
+ZX Computing review labeled it a "monster hit" and called it a quality flying experience praising good sound, excellent graphics with the use of a horizon line, and well-defined objects.
+Compute!'s Gazette praised the game's speed, "amazing" graphics, and ease of play, concluding that players would "find this game consuming many hours without becoming a bore".